emperors_new_clothes_resize2019

 [uk_rpi] [deflation]

-For many years, inflation has been of huge concern, in the UK and worldwide.
-During part of 2009 but no longer, the main concern was “deflation”.
+For many years, inflation has been of huge concern, in the UK and worldwide; it still is.
+During part of 2009 but no later, the main concern was deflation€¯.
 Well, what's not to like about prices falling, something to which we're used with electrical goods and clothes?
-If Japan's miserable decade plus is anything to go by, plenty.
+Looking at Japan's miserable decade plus, plenty.